Light Director System

 This reduces the perceptual challenge in finding the target, and therefore speeds assembly, improves accuracy, and reduces the fatigue level that would be experienced after several hours of work.

-Here you see 1.5mm diameter fibers entering a 26-pin mating connector.
+Here you see 1.5mm diameter fibers entering a 26-pin mating connector (original fixturing).
 For connectors with larger pin counts, a 1mm fiber would be used for greater flexibility.

 The light flashes about five times per second.
 Flashing helps identify the target cavity in the presence of ambient light and previously inserted wires.